 Rebecca Stutley

-Senior Vice President, Brand, Storytelling and CommunicationsRebecca Stutley is the Senior Vice President, Brand, Storytelling and Communications at Kids Help Phone.
+Group Head and Executive Vice President, Brand, Storytelling and CommunicationsRebecca Stutley is the Group Head and Executive Vice President, Brand, Storytelling and Communications at Kids Help Phone.
 She joined the organization in 2018.

 For over 20 years, Rebecca has honed her craft in agencies and as a client across a range of categories and brands from homegrown to global.
 She has a proven track record of building emotionally relevant and resonant creative platforms that people connect with and respond to.
 Her contributions have led to award-winning work for brands such as TD and IKEA, and most recently for Kids Help Phone.